Raphael-Boichot/Inject-pictures-in-your-Game-Boy-Camera-saves/README.md

 - Good new, Pocket Camera and Game Boy Camera seems to have the exact same save structure.
 They are fully intercompatibles.
 - I suppose that some additionnal work would be necessary to make a proper dedicated cheating tool but hey, I propose here custom saves that makes the job !

-# Game Boy Camera save ram format by order of adresses
+# Game Boy Camera save ram format by increasing adresses

 - **0x00000-0x00FFF: the last image seen by the sensor (128x128 pixels).
 The last line of 16 tiles is glitchy;**
 - **0x01000-0x0102E: filling with 0xFE**